typedb/typedb-ml/README.md

 - Query a TypeDB instance and combine many results across many queries into a single graph (`build_graph_from_queries`).
 ### PyTorch Geometric
 - A `DataSet` object to lazily load graphs from a TypeDB instance.
 Each graph is converted to a PyG `Data` object.
-- It's most natural to work with `HeteroData` objects since all data in TypeDB has a type.
-This conversion is available by default in PyG, but TypeDB-ML provides `store_concepts_by_type` to map concepts by type so that they can be re-associated after learning is finished.
+- It's most natural to work with PyG `HeteroData` objects since all data in TypeDB has a type.
+Conversion from `Data` to `HeteroData`is available in PyG, but it loses node ordering information.
+To remedy this, TypeDB-ML provides `store_concepts_by_type` to store concepts consistent with a `HeteroData` object.
+This enables concepts to be properly re-associated with predictions after learning is finished.
 - A `FeatureEncoder` to orchestrate encoders to generate features for graphs.
 - Encoders for Continuous and Categorical values to apply encodings/embedding spaces to the types and attribute values present in TypeDB data.
 - A [full example for link prediction](examples/diagnosis)